lilianweng/lil-log/_posts/2017-08-20-from-GAN-to-WGAN.md

 {: class="center"}
 *Fig. 10.
 Train [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow) on a set of Pokemon sprite images.
 The sample outputs are listed after training epoches = 7, 21, 49.*

+If you are interested in a commented version of [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow) and how to modify it to train WGAN and WGAN with gradient penalty, check [lilianweng/unified-gan-tensorflow](https://github.com/lilianweng/unified-gan-tensorflow).

 ---